artemgilmanov/DataStructures/Array/sort_search.md

 ```
 # Heap Sort

 When we discussed selection sort, the basic principle involved finding the minimum element and moving it to the front.
 We repeated this continuously until we sorted the entire list.
-But as we saw, selection sort has a running time of
-O
-(
-n
-2
-)
-O(n
-2
- ), since for every iteration, we need to find the minimum element in the list which takes
+But as we saw, selection sort has a running time of O(n2), since for every iteration, we need to find the minimum element in the list which takes O(n) time.
-O
-(
-n
-)
-O(n) time.
 We can improve upon this by using a special data structure called a heap.

 To review the basics of the heap data structure, you can visit the Heap Explore Card.
 The core concept of the heap sort involves constructing a heap from our input and repeatedly removing the minimum/maximum element to sort the array.
 A naive approach to heapsort would start with creating a new array and adding elements one by one into the new array.
 As with previous sorting algorithms, this sorting algorithm can also be performed in place, so no extra memory is used in terms of space complexity.